 But that doesn't mean it's pure!

 All groundwater, including well water, can be contaminated through seepage, naturally occurring chemicals, waste, and pesticides.
 And among the many water pollutants, iron is one that can easily make its way into your well.
+Take, for instance, during the rainy or winter season.

 When rain or melted snow seeps into soil that has high iron contents, the iron will dissolve into the water and the mixture can trickle into your well, contaminating it.
+Additionally, if the pipes or well casing is made from iron and any of them oxidizes, they will corrode and dislodge the iron into the water, ruining the water’s quality.

 How to detect the presence of iron in water